-Compassionate, extended nursing care in Florida and Mississippi.
+Compassionate, extended nursing care in Florida, Georgia and Mississippi.

 Long-term care consists of nursing (and non-nursing) services for residents with chronic illness or disability and who are unable to care for themselves.
 Unlike short-term rehabilitation for people recovering from hospitalization, injury or illness, long-term care involves quality, extended-stay nursing services and attention for the elderly who can no longer live independently.
 It is different from assisted living in the level of services needed, and these patients are usually admitted following a hospital stay at an acute care center.